profullstack/hiretesttakers-web/PROMPTS.md

 **Prompt for next session:**

 ```
 Continue building HireTestTakers.com.
-Authentication is complete.
+Authentication and profiles are complete.

-Next task: Build the user profiles and onboarding system using TDD.
+Next task: Build the Homework Help service system using TDD.

-[Paste Prompt 2 from PROMPTS.md]
+[Paste Prompt 1 from PROMPTS.md]

 Follow the existing code patterns from:
 - tests/services/auth.test.js (test style)
 - src/lib/services/auth.js (service style)
 - Keep code DRY and KISS
+- Reference PRD-v2.md for requirements
 ```

 ---

-**Each prompt is designed to be a focused 1-2 hour development session!**
+**Each prompt is designed to be a focused 1-3 hour development session!**